renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Read the [Docker Docs, configure runtime resource constraints](https://docs.docker.com/config/containers/resource_constraints/) to learn more.

+## dockerMaxPages

+If set to an integer, Renovate will use this as max page number for docker tags lookup on docker registries, instead of the default 20 pages.
+This is useful for registries which ignores the `n` parameter in the query string and only return 50 tags per page.

 ## dockerSidecarImage

 By default Renovate pulls the sidecar Docker containers from `ghcr.io/containerbase/sidecar`.